L-codes/Neo-reGeorg/README-en.md

     jsp(x) does not rely on the built-in `base64` method, compatible with jdk9 and above jsp(x) remove `trimDirectiveWhitespaces="true"` to be compatible with versions less than jdk8 tunnel.tomcat.5.jsp(x) has been removed

+### v1.5.0
+    Fix the problem that php >= 7.1 version cannot be used normally Fix the problem of high CPU usage in php environment (special thanks to @junmoxiao for the support) tunnel.nosocket.php replace tunnel.php

+## **V2.0 is in the development stage to solve more usage scenarios.
+Any suggestions are welcome to submit [ISSUE](https://github.com/L-codes/Neo-reGeorg/issues)**